yiisoft/user/README.md

 ### Working with identity

-The `CurrentUser` class is responsible for login and logout, as well as receiving data about the current user.
+The `CurrentUser` class is responsible for login and logout, as well as for providing data about the current user identity.

 ```php
 /**